Send messages to your doctor's office, request prescription refills & more with MyJeffersonHealth. Learn how to sign up today.

 Today, our surgeons continue to raise the bar of innovation and excellence in surgery.
 Here's why:

 The Whipple and mini-Whipple

 Charles J. Yeo, MD, popularized the mini-Whipple procedure, a modified pancreas resection that preserves the entire stomach, the pylorus and several centimeters of the upper duodenum, and results in a shorter hospital stay and fewer complications for pancreatic cancer patients.
-Dr. Yeo has performed 1,050 Whipple procedures (pancreaticoduodenectomy).
-Only one other surgeon in the United States has reached the 1,000 milestone.
+Dr. Yeo has performed 1,700 Whipple procedures (pancreaticoduodenectomy).

 First Hospital in Pennsylvania to Offer NeuRx DPS for Spinal Cord Injury Patients

 Jefferson is the first hospital in Pennsylvania to offer an FDA-approved device that helps individuals with certain types of spinal cord injuries breathe on their own again.
 Michael Weinstein, MD, associate professor in the Department of Surgery at Jefferson, is among the first surgeons in the United States to implant the NeuRx DPS™ in patients with spinal cord injuries who lack voluntary control of their diaphragms.

 First in Philadelphia to Offer Robotic Esophageal Mobilization Surgery

 Jefferson is the first in the city to offer robotic esophageal mobilization surgery, using the da Vinci® Robotic System.
 This procedure is ideal for esophageal cancer patients who require surgery to remove all or part of their esophagus, and is performed by Drs.
 Nathaniel Evans, Ernest Rosato and Karen Chojnacki.